JamesG3/Leetcode/AAA(Note for this repository).md

 	- **GUESS: Maybe they run a testcase for several times, and check if the output is random like (if the output is same, then the solution may be wrong)**
 - 435 Non-overlapping Intervals: When i test [[1,2]() , [2,3]()] using Run Code, it pass with a result 0.
 However, when i click Submit Solution, the result is Wrong Answer, and it shows my result is 1, not 0.
 Is there someone knows whats wrong with the code or test case?
 	- **Because Intervals.sort() sort this intervals by the address.**
+- 142.Linked List Cycle II: why the result is the start of cycle? **MATHEMATICAL** explanation: [https://discuss.leetcode.com/topic/43858/python-o-n-no-extra-space-with-mathematical-explanation][6]

 ## ABOUT PYTHON
 ### Useful Tools